RaafiKuijper/OCA-app/design/conventions/conventions.md

 - End all lines with semicolons (like in Java)

 ## GitHub
+- Messages/comments in GitHub should all be written in Dutch
 - Do not push code that doesn't compile/work
 - Before merging main, follow these steps
     1. Check out main